regenix/regenix/README.md

         $this->render("index.html");
     }

-At this example, we used the `render` method to output template.
+At this example, we use the `render` method to output template.
 We also put the user variable and we can use this variable in the template.
 You can also notice that we use some expressions:
 `{html.asset ...}, {get ....}` etc. These expressions are tags. `{html.asset ...}` includes
 a asset from the app directory.